-Any kind of container can be used for your plant, as long as there’s adequate drainage.
+Any kind of container can be used for your indoor plant, as long as there’s adequate drainage.
 It’s best to place a saucer underneath to catch any excess water and prevent damage to your flooring.
 And don’t forget that all plants need light to grow.
 If they’re not getting sufficient light, they will be pale with long, thin stems, so check the label for a suitable position.
 Rotating the pot regularly will also help produce a well-shaped plant.
 Once you have found a suitable spot, caring for your plant takes just a few simple steps:

 1. The water of life